-Command 'Insert into' writes data in Cassandra columns in row form.
-It will store only those columns that are given by the user.
+The Cassandra insert statement writes data in Cassandra columns in row form.
+Cassandra insert query will store only those columns that are given by the user.
 You have to necessarily specify just the primary key column.

 It will not take any space for not given values.
 No results are returned after insertion.

 Insert into KeyspaceName.TableName(ColumnName1, ColumnName2, ColumnName3 . . . .) values (Column1Value, Column2Value, Column3Value . . . .)